5 Proven Ways of Treating Drug & Alcohol Addiction

 Via integrated care, a comprehensive recovery of patients is possible.

-What Are Co-occurring Mental Health Disorders?
+What Are Co-Occurring Mental Health Disorders?

 Co-occurring mental health condition is common in individuals suffering From Substance Use Disorder (SUD).
 Symptoms of a co-occurring mental disorder may include anxiety disorder, bipolar disorder, schizophrenia, depression, etc.